raspimana/TF2-Scripts/README.md

 Examples:
 If I'd press `KP 0` (Enemy down commands) and then `KP 4` (demoman), in the team chat "Enemy demoman down!" will appear.
-If I'd press `KP .` (spy commands) and then `KP 8` (sniper), then it will write "Enemy spy disguised as sniper!" in team chat.
+And if I'd press `KP .` (spy commands) and then `KP 8` (sniper), then it will write "Enemy spy disguised as sniper!" in team chat.
-If I'd press `KP ENTER` (other commands) and then `KP 5`, it will write "They have popped Kritz." in team chat.
+Or if I'd press `KP ENTER` (other commands) and then `KP 5`, it will write "They have popped Kritz." in team chat.

 ###Class specific: